 The jurist panel consists of three (3) independent judges, selected from across the country for their in-depth knowledge and experience in multiple art media.
 In October they will review the digital images of all applicants to select the Festival artists and the Wait List artists.
 In March the same jurist panel will review the work of the exhibitors to determine those artists’ works they consider eligible for awards.
 The judges will select one piece, representative of the artist’s body of work, from each of these outstanding artists for final judging on Saturday morning.
 The Best of Show, Edyth Bush Charitable Foundation Award and the Morse Museum Award are presented for individual works.
 Awards are presented solely at the discretion of the judges.

 - Kate Maury received a Bachelor of Fine Arts from Kansas City Art Institute and a Master of Fine Art from The New York State College of Ceramics at Alfred University.
 She currently resides in St. Paul, Minnesota and is a full time professor in the School of Art and Design at the University of Wisconsin-Stout.
-Most recently, she completed a residency at the International Ceramics School in Kecskemét, Hungry.
+Most recently, she completed a residency at the International Ceramics School in Kecskemét, Hungary.

 - Phyllis Stapler earned a BFA in Drawing and Painting from the University of Georgia.
 She became known for her performance art pieces in Athens and Atlanta, and in New York City at The Mudd Club and CBGB.
 Her paintings are nationally recognized for their deductive compositions and flattened forms of animals and plants.
 She served as an artist in residence for the state of Georgia until she relocated to Albuquerque, New Mexico in 1996.
 She remains in the Southwest where she is inspired daily by the abundance of wildlife she sees from her studio windows.